Close Menu

 WIN SOCIAL SECURITY BENEFITS FOR DIABETES

-To put this in context, in order to win benefits under the old SSA listing, you needed to have more than just diabetes.
+To put this in context, in order to win benefits under the old SSA listing, you had to have more than just diabetes.
 Your diabetes had to be so severe that the doctor needed to remove a limb – like an amputation of the leg above the knee.
 While the old listing was hard to meet, not having a listing for DM Type 2 is simply ridiculous.

 SOCIAL SECURITY RULING 14-2P